Skip to main content

 • CPC Faculty Fellow funded research grants

-Trainees are eligible for NICHD training grant support only during the first four years as a graduate student (at any level) at the University of North Carolina at Chapel Hill.
+Trainees are eligible for NICHD training grant support only during the first four years as a doctoral student at the University of North Carolina at Chapel Hill.
 T32-funded positions require successful applicants to be US citizens or permanent residents at the time of appointment.
-(Non-US citizens can participate in the training program, but cannot receive funds from the T32 grant.)

-All trainees regardless of funding source are offered a workspace, computer, and travel support to attend the Population Association of America (PAA) annual conference.
+All trainees regardless of funding source are offered workspace at CPC and travel support to attend the Population Association of America (PAA) annual conference.

-A completed application for the initial predoctoral appointment includes information about previous education, research interests, previous population-relevant activities, the planned program of research for the next year, plans for thesis/dissertation research, and career plans following training.
+New Applicants: A completed application for the initial predoctoral traineeship includes information about previous education, research interests, previous population-relevant activities, the planned program of research for the next year, plans for thesis/dissertation research, and career plans following training.

 The initial term of appointment is for one year, beginning in August each year, with the potential for reappointment pending a review of the trainee’s annual progress.